 UOW logo

 Whether you are new to teaching or an experienced educator at the university, L&T professional learning supports connection and engagement through exploration, inquiry, reflection, experimentation and sharing.
-Offerings range from hands on interactive workshops and quick win sessions to webinars, programs and drop ins, with sessions advertised throughout the year to support educational excellence.
+Offerings range from hands-on interactive workshops and quick-win sessions to webinars, programs and drop-ins, with sessions advertised throughout the year to support educational excellence.

 Assessment Reimagined

-May 2026 Assessment Reimagined Provocations Series
+May 2026 Assessment Reimagined Provocation Series

 UOW logo